-Of the 710 screeners showing as past due, 232 of these youth have exited OOHC.
+Of the 846 screeners showing as past due, 208 of these youth have exited OOHC.
 Twenty-three (23) of these youth exited OOHC before their screeners were required to be completed.
-Children aged 7 and under are the most likely not to have a screener completed.
+Table 12 highlights the youth with screeners that are showing as past due.
+Children ages seven and under are the most likely not to have a screener completed.
 More than 50% of past due screeners are for youth in this age group, of which more than 60% are age three and under.